14 Questions to Ask Before Hiring Movers

 • Broker/carrier hybrids

 Brokers outsource their moving services to companies they have partnerships with.
 After you tell your broker about your move, it will post your information to a marketplace-type community board where its partners can bid on the job.
-Since multiple companies compete for your business, working with a broker can result in lower prices for you.
+Since multiple companies compete for your business, working with a broker can lower your prices.

 However, working with a broker also has its downsides.